isabella232/office-developer-client-docs.de-DE/docs/visio/lockthemecolors-cell-protection-section.md

 ms.topic: reference
 f1_keywords:
 - vis_sdr.chm70001
-localization_priority: Normal
+ms.localizationpriority: medium
 ms.assetid: 22cedeb3-58b5-3932-9252-5c9dd3e163e3
-ms.openlocfilehash: 81091ea33be2158435d240ba14f3c97e8f3fcc39
+ms.openlocfilehash: e4a96cab2939c17980a7f0daba6af65ddcac4045
-ms.sourcegitcommit: 8657170d071f9bcf680aba50b9c07f2a4fb82283
+ms.sourcegitcommit: a1d9041c20256616c9c183f7d1049142a7ac6991
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 09/24/2021
-ms.locfileid: "33436846"
+ms.locfileid: "59623376"
 ---
 # <a name="lockthemecolors-cell-protection-section"></a>Zelle "LockThemeColors" (Abschnitt "Protection")

-Verhindert die Anwendung von Designfarben auf die Form.
+Verhindert die Anwendung von Designfarben auf das Shape.

-Der Wert der Zelle LockThemeColors entspricht der Einstellung **Von** Designfarben im **Dialogfeld** Schutz.
+Der Wert der Zelle LockThemeColors entspricht der Einstellung des Kontrollkästchens **"Von Designfarben"** im Dialogfeld Schutz.

-Verwenden Sie zum Verweisen auf die Zelle LockThemeColors anhand des Namens aus einer anderen Formel oder aus einem Programm mithilfe der **CellsU-Eigenschaft:**
+To refer to the LockThemeColors cell by name from another formula, or from a program, using the **CellsU** property, use:

 |||
 |:-----|:-----|
 |Zellenname:  <br/> |LockThemeColors  <br/> |

-Verwenden Sie die **CellsSRC-Eigenschaft** mit den folgenden Argumenten, um von einem Programm aus auf die Zelle LockThemeColors nach Index zu verweisen:
+To refer to the LockThemeColors cell by index from a program, use the **CellsSRC** property with the following arguments:

 |||
 |:-----|:-----|